programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 	scene.add( gallery, gallery2, gallery3);

 ```
+If you save the file and reload the browser you should see the three panels and the spheres should be on the panel on the right.
+If the panels are black, the images are probably in the wrong directory.
+It should look like Figure 6 but without the map.

+Next we will create all the information panels for all the jars but hide them (by making .visible = false) until the relevant jar is selected by the user.
+We will have a variable 'selectedPlane' to track which panel is showing and at the start an instruction panel will be selected.
 To help keep track of the information panel (gallery), jar model, loading function and community site for each jar, we will call these 'xG, 'xM', 'onLoadX' and 'xSite', respectively, where 'x' is a name such as 'yabob' or 'aibom', the village (or area) where the jar the model is based on was made.
 Variable and function names can not have spaces in them.

-In addition, we want a plane for the map for the jars to sit on, so this plane has to be rotated 90 degrees (- Math.PI /2) around the x axis.
-'Math' is a JavaScript object, which has properties, including Math.PI (i.e. π, 3.141), and methods, including Math.random() (used later in the lesson).
-See the [mdn web docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math) for more properties and methods.
-Three.js uses radians for its rotational units.
-As π (3.141) radians is 180 degrees, 90 degrees is Math.PI/2.
-Rotation occurs in the counter-clockwise direction (when you are 'looking' towards the negative axis values), so for the way this scene is set up, the rotation of the plane for the geograpical map must be -Math.PI/2 around the x axis to have the 'front' of the panel facing upwards.

-Here we will create all the information panels for all the jars but hide them (by making .visible = false) until the relevant jar is selected by the user.
-We will have a variable 'selectedPlane' to track which panel is showing and at the start an instruction panel will be selected.
-Some panels will be declared within the init function, but we only do this for panels or objects that will never change.

 First we declare the variables, after: